 Don’t Get Clicky on Black Friday and Cyber Monday

-On and before Black Friday and Cyber Monday, companies send out tons of emails letting you know about all of the best sales, door-busters, and killer deals and incredible giveaways to ensure that you come to their store or website when the day comes.
+On and before Black Friday and Cyber Monday, companies send out tons of emails letting you know about all of the best sales, door-busters, killer deals, and incredible giveaways to ensure that you come to their store or website when the day comes.